-- A. Low-Default-Risk Obligation Measure of benefits earned as of the measurement date: \$2,877,750,000 - B. Discount rate used to calculate the LDROM: 4.92% - C. Other significant assumptions that differ from those used for the funding valuation: none - D. Actuarial cost method used to calculate the LDROM: Entry Age Actuarial Cost Method - E. Valuation procedures to value any significant plan provisions that are difficult to measure using traditional valuation procedures, and that differ from the procedures used in the funding valuation: none - F. The LDROM is a market-based measurement of the pension obligation.
+- A. Low-Default-Risk Obligation Measure of benefits earned as of the measurement date: \$2,858,604,000 - B. Discount rate used to calculate the LDROM: 5.35% (Based on the FTSE Pension Liability Index as of the valuation date) - C. Other significant assumptions that differ from those used for the funding valuation: none - D. Actuarial cost method used to calculate the LDROM: Entry Age Actuarial Cost Method - E. Valuation procedures to value any significant plan provisions that are difficult to measure using traditional valuation procedures, and that differ from the procedures used in the funding valuation: none - F. The LDROM is a market-based measurement of the pension obligation.
 It estimates the amount the plan would need to invest in low risk securities to provide the benefits with greater certainty.
 This measure may not be appropriate for assessing the need for or amount of future contributions.
 This measure may not be appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligation.